 Controlled drugs will be easily accessible in an emergency and a record of any doses administered and the amount held will be kept.
-Doses should always be witnessed by a second appropriately trained staff member and co-signed for.

 CDs should be returned to a pharmacist for safe denaturing and disposal.

 7.4 Students managing their own needs